U.S. Worker Productivity Jumps in Third Quarter -- Update

 Continue Reading Below

-Nonfarm business-sector productivity, measured as the goods and services produced per hour worked, increased at a 3.0% seasonally adjusted annual rate in the third quarter, the Labor Department said Thursday.
+Nonfarm business-sector productivity increased at a 3.0% seasonally adjusted annual rate in the third quarter, the Labor Department said Thursday.
 The gain was better than economists had expected and the largest quarterly improvement since the third quarter of 2014.

-Last quarter's increase could be skewed due to the effects of the recent hurricanes, but the broader trend points to firmer productivity gains after the measure trended near zero much of 2015 and 2016.
-Through the first nine months of this year, worker productivity advanced at a 1.5% annual rate -- putting 2017 on pace to be the best year for efficiency gains since 2010, when the economy was first emerging from a deep recession.
+Productivity is on pace to grow this year at the best pace since 2010, when the economy was first emerging from a deep recession.
+That's an improvement from near zero much of 2015 and 2016.

 "The third quarter is a big turnaround from the stagnation seen a year ago and suggests that real wages will begin to pick up more rapidly soon, " said Michael Pearce, economist at Capital Economics.

-Sluggish productivity gains is a factor many economists say has hindered recent wage increases despite a historically low unemployment rate pointing toward a tight labor market.
+Sluggish productivity gains is a factor many economists say hinders wage increases despite a historically low unemployment rate.
 And indeed, average hourly earnings increased 2.9% from a year earlier in September, matching the best gain since the recession ended.

-The effects of hurricanes, which struck the southern U.S. in late summer, may be influencing the productivity data, though the Labor Department didn't report any specific effects.
+The effects of hurricanes, which struck the southern U.S. in late summer, may be influencing third-quarter figures, though the Labor Department didn't report any specific effects.
 Other government data show that the storms appeared to reduce the number of hours worked, particularly in labor-intensive fields such as restaurants and hospitality, but had little impact on overall economic growth.

 Continue Reading Below